 A bit more:

-Hedou pak choy was created by Deng Guanyou a farmer from the village Hok Tau, Hanling District, Hong Kong.
+Hedou Tiny pak choy was created by Deng Guanyou a farmer from the village Hok Tau, Hanling District, Hong Kong.
 It is named after the village Deng lived in, Hak Tau–which translated into Mandarin is Hedou.
 Around 1961, Deng Guanyou started to grow leafy greens between his rice fields.
 His son remembers that his father sowed and saved seeds from his best plants every year until 1967/1968.
-At this point, the pak choy finally met Deng Guanyou’s requirements and Hedou pak choy was born.
+At this point, the pak choy finally met Deng Guanyou’s requirements and Hedou Tiny pak choy was born.

 Deng shared his seeds with farmers in his village who then also grew his pak choy.
-By the 1970s and 1980s restaurants in Hong Kong were using Hedou pak choy and people were going out of their way to buy it at the market.
+By the 1970s and 1980s restaurants in Hong Kong were using his pak choy and people were going out of their way to buy it at the market.

-But after Deng and his wife stopped farming, which also coincided with the decline of agriculture in Hong Kong in the 1980s, Hedou pak choy fell out of circulation.
+But after Deng and his wife stopped farming, which also coincided with the decline of agriculture in Hong Kong in the 1980s, Hedou Tiny pak choy fell out of circulation.

 In 2012, a joint effort between the parties mentioned above carried out a rigorous “Hedou Restoration Plan.”
-They collected 9 different seed packages of Hedou pak choy from local farmers and began the process of re-selecting it.
-The family of Deng Guanyou personally selected the plants that best fit the characteristics of the original Hedou pak choy and seed was saved from those plants.
+They collected 9 different seed packages of Hedou Tiny pak choy from local farmers and began the process of re-selecting it.
+The family of Deng Guanyou personally selected the plants that best fit the characteristics of the original pak choy and seed was saved from those plants.
 Finally, after five years of selection, their efforts resulted in a stable and consistent variety reflective of Deng Guanyou’s pak choy, or as close as could be.
-Now farmers in Hong Kong have revived growing Hedou pak choy on a larger scale and it is back from oblivion.
+Now farmers in Hong Kong have revived growing Hedou Tiny pak choy on a larger scale and it is back from oblivion.

-Powerhouse Leafy Greens: Cruciferous leafy greens in Family Brassicaceae, such as Hedou pak choy, are a nutritional ‘Powerhouse’.
+Powerhouse Leafy Greens: Cruciferous leafy greens in Family Brassicaceae, such as Hedou Tiny pak choy, are a nutritional ‘Powerhouse’.
 Check out our link about ‘Powerhouse Leafy Greens’.

 How to Grow: Sow indoors or outdoors at a depth of 5mm/1/4 inch.
 Keep moist until germination.